WoundedPixels/learning-modern-javascript-book/chapter1.md

 const chargeExtra = ( (big && tall) || rich);
 ```

-Read this as make chargeExtra true if people are both big and tall or rich.
+Read this as make chargeExtra true when both big and tall or rich.
 In any case tall, big, rich, and chargeExtra are booleans.

 Building complex conditionals from a series of simple conditionals allows the reader to get the big idea first and then fill in the details as needed.
 Consider the alternative: